HRPA REGISTRATION RENEWAL for

 Please follow the instructions below:

 - Click here to access your Dashboard.
-Enter the e-mail address you provided to HRPA, and your password.
-If you need to retrieve your password kindly use the Sign-In Help.
+Enter the e-mail address you provided to HRPA and your password.
+If you need to retrieve your password, please use the Sign-In Help.

-- From your Dashboard, click on “Edit My Contact Information” and update the necessary information.
-Click on “Save”
+- From your Dashboard, click “Edit My Contact Information” and update the necessary information.
+Click “Save.”

-Email is HRPA’s primary mode of communication, so please ensure you keep your email/username up-to-date and check your inbox including your junk mail regularly for communications from HRPA.
+Email is the HRPA’s primary mode of communication, so please ensure you keep your email/username up-to-date and check your inbox, including your junk mail, regularly for communications from the HRPA.